 Take this opportunity to learn about the Canadian province of Manitoba.

-The unemployment rate in Manitoba is presently 5.4%, and well below the Canadian average of 7.6%.
-The economy is expected to continue its recent growth trend by approximately 2.2% a year.
-While this should provide robust job creation, the Government of Manitoba also provides programs to connect immigrants with jobs in the province.
+The unemployment rate in Manitoba is presently 5.6%, well below the Canadian average of 6.8%.
+The economy is expected to continue its recent growth.
+While this should provide robust job creation, the Government of Manitoba also provides programs to help immigrants settle and find jobs in the province.
 Among these are free English as an Additional Language (EAL) classes, job preparation programs, and mentoring with Canadians in your profession.

 Manitoba Standard of Living

-To pay for such luxuries, Manitoba has a mandatory minimum wage in Canada at $10.00.
-Manitoba also has the fourth lowest marginal personal income tax rate in the country.
-Median earnings for males are $40,392 and $32,149 for females.The average family income is $65,550 in 2009, 6th among the provinces.
+Manitoba has a mandatory minimum wage in Canada at $10.70.
+Manitoba also has the fourth-lowest marginal personal income tax rate in the country.

 Not to be underestimated, the friendly nature of Manitobans also contributes to the quality of life in the province.
 Manitobans volunteer at a higher rate than any other Canadian province, and they also give the highest proportion of their incomes to charity.
 This generous spirit helps to create supportive communities that can help new Canadians get off to a good start in the province.